 In the afternoon, you have a couple of options.
-Either you can continue wandering around the downtown area (Cuba Street is great for people watching, and Courtenay Place is also lively), or you can make a trip out to the Weta Cave in Miramar.
+Either you can continue wandering around the downtown area (Cuba Street is great for people watching, and Courtenay Place is also lively), or you can make a trip out to Weta Workshop in Miramar.

-The Weta Cave is the tourist-facing arm of Weta Workshop and Studios, the place where movie art, effects, and props have been created ever since the Lord of the Rings trilogy put New Zealand on the movie-making map.
+Weta Workshop is the place where movie art, effects, and props have been created ever since the Lord of the Rings trilogy put New Zealand on the movie-making map.
 The behind-the-scenes Weta tour is super interesting even if your aren't a big fan of hobbits and orcs.
 (Book an entry ticket here, or a ticket with transfers here.)

 If you're up for one more epic view of the city, you can make your way by car or bus up to the viewpoint atop Mount Victoria around sunset.
 It's almost always super windy at the top, but the views out over Wellington are stunning.

 Total driving time today: 0 hours

 Costs: Cable car – $9 NZD for a roundtrip ticket; Weta tour – $90 NZD for a tour with transfers

 Where to stay in Wellington: Again, I recommend Rydges Wellington and the Copthorne Hotel Wellington Oriental Bay for staying downtown, or the Wellington Top 10 Holiday Park if you're looking for a good campsite.

 Day 7 – Ferry to South Island / Nelson

 After nearly a week on the North Island, it's time to wave goodbye to the hills and prepare to say hello to the mountains!
 Take a late morning car ferry from Wellington across the Cook Strait to Picton.

 You have two ferry options: the Interislander and Bluebridge.
 Both ferries are similar in price and amenities, so you might just decide who to sail with based on their timetables.
 (Definitely book ahead, though, since you'll be taking a vehicle!)